andrea-prearo/andrea-prearo.github.io/about.md

 permalink: /about/
 ---

-I'm an experienced Mobile Engineer and Software Craftsman with extensive expertise in building reusable libraries and components to scale development teams and products.

-My main focus is iOS apps using Swift and Kotlin Multiplatform.
+I'm an iOS Engineer with more than a decade of expertise in building software libraries, components and applications.
+My main focus is on implementing proper architectural approaches and best practices that allow development teams to consistently write robust code and easily scale.
+An integral part of this is also mentoring junior engineers to achieve proficiency with mobile development best practices.

+I like working in highly collaborative teams and fostering cross-functional collaboration across all the stakeholders (product, design and engineering) to ensure we build great products for our users.

+When possible, I also enjoy getting out of my comfort zone (iOS) and contributing to building Android apps and microservices.

 <br>